 Having multimedia tools for your blog niche will most certainly help you create better content and build your audience faster.

-The hosting services provided by many hosting companies will cost you around $20 per month.
+The hosting services provided by many hosting companies will cost you from $2 to $20 per month.
 This price may go up if you want any of the advanced plans offered by these providers.
-To make an informed decision, we can provide you reviews of the best web hosting companies.

 The domain name is important, as it will be your blog name, thus tied to your brand identity.
 It will add more credibility and increase the level of professionalism of your blog.
 You can purchase a domain name from a registrar or a hosting company.